Carrion (video game): Release

 Phobia Game Studio released a demo version of the game on Steam in October 2019.

 The game was released on desktop platforms (Windows, Linux and MacOS), Nintendo Switch, and Xbox One on July 23, 2020.
 A PlayStation 4 version of the game was released on October 22, 2021, and a version for Amazon Luna was made available on November 4, 2021.
 A PlayStation 5 port was released on April 27, 2023.
 The game was also released for Android and iOS on November 5, 2024.

 Christmas-themed downloadable content titled Greatest Time of Year was released for free on Windows, macOS and Linux on December 25, 2020, and for consoles on March 19, 2021.

 Reception

-Carrion received generally favorable reviews on Nintendo Switch, PC and Xbox One according to the review aggregator Metacritic.
+Carrion received generally favorable reviews on Nintendo Switch, PC and Xbox One according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 75% of critics.
 It received Best Debut Game at the BAFTA Game Awards in 2021.
 It was nominated for Best Debut Game and Best Indie at The Game Awards 2020, as well as "Outstanding Achievement in Original Music Composition" at the 24th Annual D.I.C.E.
 Awards.